-- Stage 1 Initial assessment of the allegation to determine if it has merit.
-Where an allegation is considered to have merit as a potential academic offence it will be decided whether it is related to - Type 1: an assessment already submitted (Type 1) or - Type 2: behaviour or an assessment yet to be submitted (Type 2) - 2.
-Stage 2 Further investigation of allegations of academic misconduct deemed of merit, to determine outcome and penalty and/or referral to other processes as appropriate. - 3.
+- 4. Stage 1 Initial assessment of the allegation to determine if it has merit.
+Where an allegation is considered to have merit as a potential academic offence it will be decided whether it is related to - Type 1: an assessment already submitted (Type 1) or - Type 2: behaviour or an assessment yet to be submitted (Type 2) - 5.
+Stage 2 Further investigation of allegations of academic misconduct deemed of merit, to determine outcome and penalty and/or referral to other processes as appropriate.
+Guidance to inform a decision of poor academic practice includes the: - a.
+Volume of assessment affected; and; - b. academic experience of the student, including but not limited to: - i. academic level - ii. previous allegations and their outcomes - iii. evidence of academic good practice training - iv. year(s) of higher education study. - 6.
 Stage 3 Appealing a Stage 2 outcome.
 Appeals are made using Appendix: Academic Appeals, should the outcome be called into question from the presence of additional evidence not available at Stage 2, or material irregularity in the investigation process.
 Appeals should be made no later than six months after written notification of the Stage 2 outcome.